Aquatic Treadmills & Pool Bikes

 What is unique about our products is that all of our equipment is designed to all of the above mentioned design parameters.
-The Aquatic Therapy Source was the original pioneering developer of freestanding, thermoplastic, underwater exercise equipment and we remain the only truly knowledgeable manufacturer offering this style of aquatic exercise equipment.
+The Aquatic Therapy Source was the original pioneering developer of freestanding, thermoplastic, underwater exercise equipment, which includes many designs for aqua treadmills and aquatic bikes, and we remain the only truly knowledgeable manufacturer offering this style of aquatic exercise equipment.

 Our aquatic therapy systems are user friendly, do not require maintenance and are highly durable.
 The use of our equipment by professional health care organizations will assure that their patients and patrons are using the very best systems available.